| |

 The easiest option available is for you to apply as a re-exam candidate through

-the state where you initially applied and were approved and then to schedule
+the jurisdiction where you initially applied and were approved and then to schedule

 top |